Invenso/smart-flows/Flows/Flows - in depth.md

 #### Body
 postProcessingSteps - Upon creation, this parameter can be filled by adding postProcessing flow step definitions to it.
 The id and displayName are enough.
 Once created, this parameter is ignored.

 Note: A flow zone is a logical way of splitting the flow in parts.
-One zone can contain multiple flow steps.
-Athough, in standard flows, this is restricted to one.
+One zone can contain multiple flow blocks.
+Although, in standard flows, this is restricted to one.

 preZones - This list of zones can be used to collect data or create conditions.
 In advanced flows, there is no limit to the type of steps you can add to these zones. genDocZone - This zone contains the primary "Generate document"-step, by default, its required parameters are filled (data is linked).
 Only in simple flows other steps can be added to this.